sagemath/trac_to_gh/Issue 9248.md

 # Issue 9248: docstring for factorial doesn't say that it accepts non-integer, non-symbolic input

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9248

 Original creator: ddrake